RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: Introduction

 Recent advances in generative AI (GenAI), particularly large language models (LLMs), open possibilities for more flexible and conversational interaction.
 LLMs have been increasingly applied to accessibility tasks such as querying images \cite{adnin_i_2024} and runtime scene editing \cite{jennings_whats_2024}, suggesting the potential for users to directly query and adapt 3D scenes through natural language, bypassing rigid developer-defined workflows and expanding user agency.

-Motivated by this potential, we present \system{}, an interactive system that empowers BLV users to engage with 3D scenes via natural language interaction. \system{} supports both querying (e.g., ``What’s around me?'') and accessibility-related modifications (e.g., ``Make the table brighter'' or ``Move the bench closer'').
+Motivated by this potential, we present \system{}, an interactive system that empowers BLV users to engage with 3D scenes via natural language interaction. \system{} supports both querying (\eg{}``What’s around me?'') and accessibility-related modifications (\eg{}``Make the table brighter'' or ``Move the bench closer'').
 It integrates LLMs with semantic scene data and runtime code generation to apply changes at runtime, while providing spoken responses to user queries.
 Interaction is iterative, enabling users to refine modifications through follow-up prompts in a dialogue-like flow.

-We evaluated \system{} with eight BLV participants in a user study including three interactive scenarios: a guided tutorial, structured tasks, and free exploration.
-Participants engaged in conversational interactions to tailor scenes according to their accessibility preferences, offering quantitative feedback on usability and qualitative reflections on their experiences.
-Findings reveal critical insights into the potential and limitations of generative AI-supported interactions, highlighting both opportunities for enhanced accessibility and challenges with trust and reliability.
+We evaluated \system{} with eight BLV participants in a user study including three interactive scenarios: a guided tutorial, structured tasks, and free exploration. {The scenarios and study tasks were designed around six accessibility categories drawn from prior work.} Participants engaged in conversational interactions to tailor scenes according to their accessibility preferences, offering quantitative feedback on usability and qualitative reflections on their experiences.
+Findings reveal critical insights into the potential and limitations of generative AI-supported interactions, highlighting both opportunities for enhanced accessibility and challenges with trust and reliability. {We also conducted a preliminary study with six Unity developers to evaluate the system’s usability from a developer perspective, yielding insights into its learnability, overall usability, and opportunities for improvement.}

-In summary, our work contributes: (1) the design and implementation of \system{}, a GenAI-powered system for real-time, natural language-driven querying and modification of 3D environments for accessibility, and (2) empirical insights from a study with eight BLV users, highlighting interaction strategies, usability, and challenges that inform future LLM-based accessibility tools.
+In summary, our work contributes: (1) the design and implementation of \system{}, a GenAI-powered system for real-time, natural language-driven querying and modification of 3D environments for accessibility, and (2) empirical insights from a study with eight BLV users {and a preliminary study with six Unity developers}, highlighting interaction strategies, usability, and challenges that inform future LLM-based accessibility tools.
 Our work demonstrates the importance of flexible, intuitive, and contextually adaptive accessibility in virtual environments.